gravity-ui/uikit/src/components/UserLabel/README.md

 ### Interactivity

-This component is also interactive.
-It can be clickable or closable.
+This component is also interactive: it can be clickable or closable.

 <!--LANDING_BLOCK
 <ExampleBlock